How to Conjugate Haitian Creole Verbs by Person

 3. Ou pran liv la → You take the book

-Creole uses tense markers to refer to periods of time such as the past, present and future.
+Creole uses tense markers to refer to different periods of time, such as the past, present, and future.

-A tense marker is a word that shows the period of time the verb is referring to.
+A tense marker is a word that shows the period of time to which the verb refers.

 For example, consider the English sentence "I did go."
 The word did acts as a tense marker because it shows that the verb "go" is referring to something that happened in the past.